AjjMC/Void-Chains/gallery/README.md

 # Gallery

-> This is a brief gallery of some of the game's features. *GIFs may take a few seconds to load.* You may remove this folder.
+> This is a brief gallery of some of the game's features. *GIFs may take a few seconds to load.* The content shown here may have changed slightly (for the better) since the images and recordings were taken.

 ## Gameplay